 “We hope we will not see another local outbreak but if we do, we are prepared to control this awful virus.

-“Everyone has a role to play in reducing the impact, and the best advice I can give remains – keep washing your hands regularly for at least 20 seconds, keep up your social distancing efforts, and if you have any symptoms that you think could be coronavirus, please book yourself a test immediately at www.nhs.uk/coronavirus and self-isolate until you have your results.
+“Everyone has a role to play in reducing the impact, and the best advice I can give remains – keep washing your hands regularly for at least 20 seconds, keep up your social distancing efforts, and if you have any symptoms that you think could be coronavirus, please book yourself a test immediately on the NHS website and self-isolate until you have your results.
 We have plenty of testing capacity locally, so you’ll be seen very quickly and have your results within a day or two.”